lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A specific function designated as "TKL" MUST be used in the Rule.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
 CoAP defines options that are placed after the based header in Option Numbers order, see {{rfc7252}}.
 Each Option instance in a message uses the format Delta-Type (D-T), Length (L), Value (V).
 When applying SCHC compression to the Option, the D-T, L, and V format serves to make the Rule description of the Option.
-The SCHC compression builds the description of the Option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of RFC8724.
+The SCHC compression builds the description of the Option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of  {{rfc8724}}.
 When the Option Length has a wellknown size it can be stored in the Rule.
 Therefore, SCHC compression does not send it.
 Otherwise, SCHC Compression carries the length of the Compression Residue in addition to the Compression Residue value.

 CoAP request and response do not include the same options.
-So Compression Rules may reflect these assymetry by tagging the direction indicator.
+So Compression Rules may reflect these asymmetry by tagging the direction indicator.

 Note that length coding differs between CoAP options and SCHC variable size Compression Residue.

-The following sections present how SCHC compresses some specific CoAP Options.
+The following sections present how SCHC compresses some specific CoAP options.

+If a new option is introduced in CoAP, a new Field ID has to be assigned in the Rules to allow its compression.
+Otherwise, if no Rule describes this Option the SCHC compression is not possible and the CoAP header is sent without compression.

 ## CoAP Content and Accept options.